FAQs about NARA's Certificate of Federal Records Management Training Program

 1. Why should I get NARA's Certificate of Federal Records Management Training?

 NARA's program gives Federal records management professionals a set of benchmarks to gauge their professional development.
-Information contained in the courses associated with the Certificate cover every aspect of Federal Records Management and are an important step in acquiring the skills necessary to manage Federal records.
+The information contained in the courses associated with the Certificate cover every aspect of Federal Records Management and are an important step in acquiring the skills necessary to manage Federal records.

 2. How does NARA's Certificate of Federal Records Management Training Program work?

 Each student must attend Knowledge Area classes 2-6 (details below) and must pass the corresponding exam for each class.
 Upon the successful completion of the classes and tests, an individual receives a Certificate signed by the Archivist of the United States.

 3. What subjects are covered in the Certificate of Federal Records Management Training Program?

 NARA has identified five "Areas of Knowledge" that are covered by the certificate program.
 These are: